 As you’re browsing wedding photography portfolios, which outdoor portraits capture your eye?
 Look closely… not just at the couples’ poses and the emotion that so clearly comes through in the images, but at the photograph’s ambient lighting.

 Are you drawn to wedding photos in which the lighting is soft and even, without harsh shadows?
-Do portraits of brides and grooms bathed in golden light make you tear up just a little?
+Do portraits of newly weds bathed in golden light make you tear up just a little?

 I’m going to tip my hand: gorgeous wedding portraiture isn’t all about my skill as a photographer.
 Careful planning on your part helps me use natural lighting conditions to create stunning, romantic wedding portraits and family portraits that, pun intended, put everyone in the best light.